tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 where C is a tolerance factor for validator set changes with following values:
 - C == 1 if there are no validator set changes
-- C ~ k when there are k validator changes
+- C ~ k when there are validator changes

 *[this needs more work]*